axcheron/axcheron.github.io/_pages/trainings.md

 Developed from the materials of NYU Tandon's old Penetration Testing and Vulnerability Analysis course, [Hack Night](https://github.com/osirislab/Hack-Night) is a sobering introduction to offensive security.
 A lot of complex technical content is covered including, source code auditing, web security, application security and reverse engineering.
 {: .text-justify}

+## Offensive Computer Security

+Developed by the Florida State University Computer Science Department, the [Offensive Computer Security](http://www.cs.fsu.edu/~redwood/OffensiveComputerSecurity/) class vision is to fill the common gaps left by most University level security courses, by giving students a deep technical perspective of how things are attacked and hacked.
+{: .text-justify}

 ## RE101

 [RE101](https://sites.google.com/secured.org/malwareunicorn/reverse-engineering/re101) is a free workshop provided by Amanda Rousseau ([@malwareunicorn](https://twitter.com/malwareunicorn)).
 This workshop provides the fundamentals of reversing engineering (RE) Windows malware using a hands-on experience with RE tools and techniques.
 It will teach you RE terms and processes, followed by creating a basic x86 assembly program, and reviewing RE tools and malware techniques.
 The course will conclude by participants performing hands-on malware analysis that consists of Triage, Static, and Dynamic analysis.